 Donations are still needed

-A number of significant amenities from the original design were set aside awaiting further funding.
-We hope much of this can be added to the Plaza with your help.
+Some amenities from the original design were set aside awaiting further funding.
+We hope those things can be added to the Plaza with your help.
 All contributions are tax-deductible, and you can donate online.
 You can also donate by mail to:

 Donors to the Plaza